Immediate Derivatives Suffice for Online Recurrent Adaptation: Introduction

 \section{Introduction}

 Training recurrent networks online means assigning credit across timesteps: how did past inputs affect the current error?
-The standard answer, real-time recurrent learning \citep{williams1989rtrl}, propagates a Jacobian tensor forward through the network's dynamics at $O(n^4)$ cost per step.
-Thirty years of work since then has tried to make this cheaper.
-Every approach assumes the Jacobian term carries gradient information you cannot get any other way.
-We revisit that assumption.
+The standard answer, real-time recurrent learning \citep{williams1989rtrl}, propagates a Jacobian tensor forward through the network's dynamics at $O(n^4)$ per step.
+Most work since then has tried to make this cheaper while retaining the Jacobian propagation term in some approximate form, on the assumption that it carries necessary signal.
+We show directly that it is unnecessary for $d{=}0$+Adam on held-out BCI cross-session drift at a $50/50$ split ($n{=}20$, TOST equivalent within $\pm 3$\,pp).
+Decomposing $g_{\text{RTRL}} = g_{\text{imm}} + g_{\text{past}}$ explains why: $g_{\text{past}}$ is rank-1 (top-1 singular fraction $0.62$--$0.74$ across four optimizers, vs $0.333$ for $g_{\text{imm}}$), and the four-optimizer fr-vs-$d{=}0$ recovery gap tracks each optimizer's per-layer update-magnitude ratio $\|\Delta W_{hh}\|/\|\Delta W_{out}\|$ monotonically (Table~\ref{tab:m8_ratio_vs_gap}).
+Full RTRL's one robust advantage across this ordering is LARS ($+17$ to $+27$\,pp, horizon-invariant): the preconditioner amplifies exactly the rank-1 direction $d{=}0$ does not propagate, but $d{=}0$+LARS independently fails to adapt --- an optimizer$\times$method interaction, not a counterexample to $d{=}0$ sufficiency.
+The same rank-1 structure is present on synthetic sine, but there a redundant rank-1 $g_{\text{imm}}$ dominates, predicting the synthetic null.

-It is not needed.
-The hidden state already carries temporal credit through the forward pass.
-The immediate derivative, computed through that state, is enough for online adaptation.
-Eligibility traces fail for two reasons: the standard decay rate (0.95) overweights stale gradients by 85$\times$ relative to the true propagation factor, and without per-parameter normalization, recurrent weight updates get drowned out by output gradients that are 100$\times$ larger.
-Adam's $\beta_2$ partially compensates for bad decay (18\% recovery vs 0\% for SGD), but full adaptation requires both corrections (Table~\ref{tab:2x2}).